RussDev7/MoreTerra/README.md

-# MoreTerra - Basic 1.4 Support Edit
+# MoreTerra - Basic 1.4 Support

 ## What is this?
 This program will allow you to create a full view of your Terraria world.
 It's possible to highlight elements like Chests, Shadow Orbs, Heart Stones, as well as ores like Gold, Diamond, and many more.